gandm/language-babel/README.md

   The module loader format to use.
 Either `common` to use CommonJS, `amd` to use Asynchronous Module Definition or `umd` to use Universal Module Definition   Please refer to [Babel Modules](http://babeljs.io/docs/usage/modules/) for further information.

 * #### Transformer Options
-  The remaining transformer options may contain comma seperated lists of transformer names.
+  The remaining transformer options may contain comma separated lists of transformer names.
   Please refer to [Babel Transformers](http://babeljs.io/docs/advanced/transformers/) and [Babel Runtime](http://babeljs.io/docs/usage/runtime/) for further information.

 ## .languagebabel Configuration

-`.languagebabel` JSON configuration files can exist in any directory that contains a source file to be compiled. `.languagebabel` file properties override the Package Settings above. `.languagebabel` files if present are read and merged stating in the source files directory up towards the project root directory. `.languagebabel` properties defined closest the source file take precedence.
+`.languagebabel` JSON configuration files can exist in any directory of the path that contains a source file to be compiled. `.languagebabel` file properties override the Package Settings above. `.languagebabel` files if present are read and merged stating in the source files directory up towards the project root directory. `.languagebabel` properties defined closest the source file take precedence.

 A `.languagebabel` file may contain one or more of the following properties.